makingthematrix/signals3/README.md

 strSignal.foreach { str => println("str: $str") }
 ```

-Now every time you publish something to the signals, the functions you provided above will be executed, just as in case of a regular event stream...
+Now every time you publish something to the signals, the functions you provided above will be executed, just as in case of a regular stream...
 ```scala
 scala> intSignal !
 2
 number: 2